luckavn/sa.projet9.compose/README.md

-# Fymr App - Global
+# Fymr App - Composse

 Fymr is a medical app that allows professionals to :
 - Create, edit or delete :